Paul McCartney and Martha, his dog.

 Paul McCartney paid 10 guineas for her and said she resembled “a huge tangled ball of wool.”

-The huge tangled ball of wool finally named Martha was born June 16, 1966 and a few weeks later, two-years after meeting breeder Ann Arch, Paul picked his pup up at her High Wycombe home and took her back to his new St. John’s Wood house in London.
+The huge tangled ball of wool named Martha was born June 16, 1966, and a few weeks later— two-years after meeting breeder Ann Arch—Paul picked his pup up at her High Wycombe home and took her back to his new house in St. John’s Wood.

 Paul tried naming her “Knickers” but Jane Asher was not about to walk around London with a dog named Knickers.
 Or see her name in captions next to “Knickers” for that matter, so Knickers became Martha.